Skip to content

 Beer Institute Position

 In order to compete, American brewers need a fair and transparent pricing system for aluminum.
-The Beer Institute supports the repeal of the 232 tariffs establishing tariffs on imported aluminum.
+The Beer Institute supports policies the reduce costs for the U.S. beverage industry and excludes additional fees on imported aluminum.

 To provide transparency to aluminum benchmarking entities, the Beer Institute supports passage of the Aluminum Pricing Examination (APEX) Act.
 This commonsense legislation, which was been introduced in both the 116th and 117th Congress, would provide the Commodity Futures Trading Commission and Department of Justice the necessary authority to provide oversight over price benchmarking entities, including those that publish the Midwest Premium.